uwgraphics/relaxed_ik/README.md

 <b> Coming Soon </b>

 RelaxedIK has been rewritten in Julia to substantially boost performance.
-These changes will be made public and pushed to the main branch in February 2019.
+If you would like to try out this version of RelaxedIK before it is pushed to the main branch, feel free to try it out as part of a beta testing phase.
+To use it, please clone the "dev" branch using the following command:

+<pre> git clone -b dev https://github.com/uwgraphics/relaxed_ik.git </pre>

+install the proper dependenices, and follow the new set of instructions in the start_here.py file.

+If you have feedback on your experience using the new version of the solver (positive or negative), please email me at rakita@cs.wisc.edu .
+The code will be moved to the main branch after this testing phase.
+Thanks!

 <b> Change Log </b>